 See some more pictures here

 The Name of the Sun is Yellow is not only the name of this website, but also a collection of short stories I published with Rollo Press in 2016.
 The stories are mostly poetic reflections on topics that range from church bells and garbage bins to cowboys and the colour of happiness.
-Although not the fist publication I ever made, this book was the first book that was distributed world-wide, and still feels like the springboard to all the writing I have done since.
-Here is story called the I and the U:
+Although not the fist publication I ever made, this book was the first book that was propperly distributed (thanks @ideabooksnl), and still feels like the springboard to all the writing I have done since.
+Here is a story called the I and the U:

 The I and the U are best friends.
 Most of the time.